MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_target_when_pushed.md

 # Entity Documentation - minecraft:behavior.target_when_pushed

-`minecraft:behavior.target_when_pushed` allows an entity to select a valid target entity that pushed it.
+`minecraft:behavior.target_when_pushed` compels an entity to target the entity that pushed it.

 ## Parameters